status-im/nim-drchaos/README.md

 proc byteSize(x: T): int {.inline.} ## The size that will be consumed by the serialized type in bytes.
 ```

-This is only necessary for destructor-based types. `mutate`, `default` and `==` must also be defined.
+This is only necessary for objects that contain raw pointers. `mutate`, `default` and `==`
-`drchaos/common` exports read/write procs that assist with this task.
+must also be defined. `drchaos/common` exports read/write procs that assist with this task.

 ### Dos and don'ts